-6.4.1 The National Planning Policy Framework, section 12.
-Conserving and enhancing the historic environment, paragraph 132 states that:

-"When considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation.
-The more important the asset, the greater the weight should be.
-Significance can be harmed or lost through alteration or destruction of the heritage asset or development within its setting.
-As heritage assets are irreplaceable, any harm or loss should require clear and convincing justification."

-6.4.2 Policy SS6 of the Herefordshire Core Strategy states that:
+- 6.4.1 The government's National Planning Policy Framework 2018, Section 16.
+Conserving and enhancing the historic environment, paragraphs 193 and 194, state: - "193.
+When considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation (and the more important the asset, the greater the weight should be).
+This is irrespective of whether any potential harm amounts to substantial harm, total loss or less than substantial harm to its significance." - "194.
+Any harm to, or loss of, the significance of a designated heritage asset (from its alteration or destruction, or from development within its setting), should require clear and convincing justification." - 6.4.2 Policy SS6 of the Herefordshire Core Strategy states that: